 The City Captains Google Group is open to NDEW and DEED event organizers.
-The purpose of the group is for the national organizers (Plug In America, Sierra Club, Electric Auto Association) to communicate updates about events, webinars, materials, etc. and for city captains to share with one another questions, lessons learned, and tips for creating great events.
+The purpose of the group is for the national organizers (Plug In America, The Electric Vehicle Association, The Sierra Club, EVHybridNoire, and Drive Electric USA) to communicate updates about events, webinars, materials, etc. and for city captains to share with one another questions, lessons learned, and tips for creating great events.

 City Captains will conduct themselves in a professional and respectful manner in their leadership role, including while communicating to the Google Group, in direct communication to individual group members, and with fellow volunteers and participants leading up to and at the events.

 - Discrimination or harassment by or toward any member through the list or by direct communication will not be tolerated.

 - Let individuals and groups speak for themselves to ensure that the voices of the people at the center of the discussion, or who are directly impacted by the issue being discussed, are heard.

 - Members will make every effort to ensure the information provided to other members and the public is true, reliable and accurate and will not willfully misrepresent any material fact when disseminating that information.